GOOD Music: 2008–2011

 In 2008, British singer-songwriter Mr Hudson was signed, following the release of his debut A Tale of Two Cities (2007).
 There followed Kid Cudi, and manager Plain Pat.
 Kid Cudi's debut album, Man on the Moon: The End of Day was released under GOOD Music on September 15, 2009.
 The album earned three Grammy nominations and was certified Gold by the RIAA.
 A month later, Mr Hudson's major label debut, Straight No Chaser, was released.

 Big Sean signed to the label in 2007.

-In late 2010, West released several tracks featuring himself, and others members of the GOOD Music roster, in a free weekly giveaway known as, G.O.O.D.
+In late 2010, West released several tracks featuring himself, and other members of the GOOD Music roster, in a free weekly giveaway known as, G.O.O.D.
 Fridays.
 In September 2010, Brooklyn rapper Mos Def was signed.
 Shortly afterwards Consequence released a diss track and left the label.
 The following month Pusha T announced his signing to the label.
 Late in 2010, Kid Cudi released his second studio album Man on the Moon II: The Legend of Mr. Rager, followed by West's fifth album My Beautiful Dark Twisted Fantasy.
 West, Pusha T, Big Sean, Common and Cyhi the Prynce took part in a cypher at the 2010 BET Hip Hop Awards.

 In April 2011, West signed American rapper and producer Q-Tip of A Tribe Called Quest.
 Kanye West also signed producer Hit-Boy, to Very Good Beats.
 In 2011, West signed Nigerian artists D'banj and Don Jazzy.
 In June 2011, GOOD Music signed their first distribution agreement, with Def Jam Recordings.
 Big Sean's debut Finally Famous was the first album released by GOOD Music with distribution by Def Jam.